enova/landable/README.md

 Add `gem 'landable'` to your project's Gemfile and run `bundle`.

-Run `bundle exec rails g landable:install`, and update the new landable initializer to taste.
+Run `bundle exec rails g landable:install`, and update the [landable initializer to taste](https://github.com/enova/landable/wiki/Configuration).

 Open your routes file, and ensure that the engine is mounted properly.
 Typically, this will be your final, catch-all route: